implicitly-awesome/exop_data/README.md

 end
 ```

-_Under the hood an exact value is wrapped in `StreamData.constant/1` and return a generator, so you can use `StreamData.constant/1` itself if you like._
+_Under the hood an exact value is wrapped with `StreamData.constant/1` and returns a generator, so you can use `StreamData.constant/1` itself if you like._

 ## Limitations